 Ohakune, the southern gateway to the Tongariro National Park, caters for both summer and winter visitors.

-From indoor rock climbing, to guided horse treks, short bush walks and easy cycle trails, Ohakune has a plethora of family friendly activities to enjoy.
+From indoor rock climbing, to guided horse treks, short bush walks and easy cycle trails, Ohakune, the carrot capital of the world, has a plethora of family-friendly activities to enjoy including an awesome vegetable themed adventure park.
 A short drive up the mountain road to Turoa ski area, you can easily hire a toboggan and play with the kids in the snow, or take a scenic chairlift ride to experience incredible views of the alpine landscape.

 The charming resort town of Ohakune, the small settlement of Rangataua and the army town of Waiouru are connected through history by the north Island Main Trunk Railway, completed in 1907.
 A short drive from Turoa ski area, with its fertile soil rich with volcanic ash, Ohakune is known as the Carrot Capital of New Zealand, reflecting the importance of market gardening to this area.